alufers/inpost-cli/README.md

 Additionally:

 * ✅ Using this tool does not disable SMS notifications (unlike the app)
-* ✅ Your privacy is respected, no unecessary tracking features are included.
+* ✅ Your privacy is respected, no unnecessary tracking features are included.

 This project was developed solely by me and is not affiliated with InPost in any way.
 This tool uses the same API as the Android InPost app.
 This program was created to enable the usage of InPost services from GNU/Linux.